 This is my go-to game for non-gamers.
 It’s impossible not to be charmed by the magic of this entry.
 And really, does anyone not like Mario Kart?
 It’s a great one to start kids with too!
 Between the joy con controls and being able to enable “auto steering” and “auto acceleration”, kids have an easy time learning the ropes.
 Just so you know, “auto steering” is activated by default!
-You’ll need to pause with a specific controller and add automatic acceleration for kiddos (and deactivate auto steering for adults!).
-Mario Kart 8 is also packed full of Nintendo whimsy.
+You’ll need to pause with a specific controller and add automatic acceleration for kiddos (and deactivate auto steering for adults).
+Mario Kart 8 is not only the best in the series but also packed full of Nintendo whimsy.
 The numerous courses are beautiful, the music is endlessly catchy, and there’s tons of replay value.
 My girls also hilariously love the “baby” versions of several main characters.
 At least someone does!

 Pokemon Let’s Go Pikachu!

 Like a lot of gamers my age, I have a nostalgic fondness for the first generation of Pokemon.
 So this remake on Switch was an easy sell!
 I actually took my daughter Eleanor to buy this over Thanksgiving break when she wasn’t even a year old.
 (I’m not going to lie, I used her enthusiasm over the Pokeball Plus to justify buying the version that included it!).
 The whole Let’s Go experience is delightful with kids.
 It’s simple but colorful and expressive.
 My girls loved all of the Pokemon designs and animations, especially when your Pikachu jumped off of your arm into battle!
 I highly recommend it to any Poke-parents out there.